Labernator/Mordheim/Mordheim2024/readme.md

 > A charge move is done by adding +D6 to the movement of a warrior instead of doubling the movement (Core S. 26).
 Therefore you are always allowed to measure.

 Marius: after playing Necromunda I got a taste of "no measuring".
 I would just remove the last part of the sentence but keep the variance in charges
 Philipp: good One
+Stefan: Agree with Marius

 ### Armour
 > Light, Heavy und Gromril Armour have +1 AS (Core S. 32).
 Light Armour grants a 5+, Heavy Armour a 4+ and Gromril Armour a +3+ AS.

 Marius: good one
 Philipp: Good One:
+Stefan: Good one

 ### Dual Wielding
 > When using two weapons in melee, both weapons are resolved at -1 to hit (Core S. 35)

 Marius: good one
 Philipp: + Combat Skill dual Wielding witout malus?
+Stefan: Die Regel und den Skill gibt es in der MiM Kampagne.

 ### Henchmen are only here for the rations
 > Henchmen do not gain experience.
 After 3 scenarios you may choose one non-large, non-animal henchman to be promoted.
 If for any reason, you don't have 6 heroes after game 5, another non-large, non-animal henchman is promoted.